Temperature-Dependent Dielectric Function of Calcium Fluoride: Atom--Surface Potentials

 \subsection{Short--Range Limit}

-It is well known (see Appendix A of Ref.~\cite{DaUlJe2024} and references therein) that the Casimir interaction between an electrically neutral atom and a dielectric surface is approximated by a $1/z^3$ formula for short range, which transitions into a $1/z^4$ dependence for long range, before transiting into an extreme-long-range, $1/z^3$ regime, (for distances above the thermal wavelength), where the interaction energy between the atom and the solid is numerically small and proportional to the absolute temperature.
+It is well known (see Appendix A of Ref.~\cite{DaUlJe2024} and references therein) that the Casimir interaction between an electrically neutral atom and a dielectric surface is approximated by a $1/z^3$ formula for short range, which transitions into a $1/z^4$ dependence for long range, before transitioning into an extreme-long-range, $1/z^3$ regime, (for distances above the thermal wavelength), where the interaction energy between the atom and the solid is numerically small and proportional to the absolute temperature.
 Suitable functional forms for the atom-surface interactions in intermediate regions have been discussed in Ref.~\cite{JeMo2023blog}.
-In the short-range limit, the atom-surface potential $V(z)$, with $z$ denoting the atom-surface distance can be expressed as,
+In the short-range limit, the atom-surface potential $V(z)$, with $z$ denoting the atom-surface distance can be expressed as

 Here, $a_0$ is the Bohr radius, $\alpha$ is the fine structure constant, and $d$ is a characteristic distance scale of the crystal lattice.
+Our use of atomic units implies that, if $z$ is measured in units of the Bohr radius, then $V(z)$ is obtained in units of Hartrees.
 Further clarifications can be found in Eq.~(2) of Ref.~\cite{CrGuRe2019} as well as Refs.~\cite{Kl2025comment,Je2025reply}.
-Via the definition of a reference plane $z_0$, the validity of the short-distance expansion can be extended to the physisorption range~\cite{ZaKo1976,Je2025reply}.
+Via the definition of a reference plane $z_0$, the validity of the short-distance expansion can be extended to the physisorption range~\cite{ZaKo1976,Je2025reply} (see also Appendix~\ref{appb}).
 The reference-plane position $z_0$ is roughly equal to the center of the induced charge density inside the solid (see Ref.~\cite{ZaKo1976}, Chap.~2 of Ref.~\cite{BrCoZa1997}, and Chap.~6 of Ref.~\cite{Li1997}).
 For the physisorption range $z \gtrsim a_0$, one replaces $1/z^3$ in Eq.~\eqref{C3} by $1/(z - z_0)^3$ (see Refs.~\cite{ZaKo1976,Je2025reply}).

 The critical distance $z_{\rm crit}$, which marks the upper limit of the applicability of the short-range expansion, is given by~\cite{DaUlJe2024}

 where $\alpha_{\rm a.u.}(0)$ is the static polarizability of the atom, measured in atomic units.
 (Of course, strictly speaking, we use atomic units throughout this article, so that the indication of $a_0$, which is unity in atomic units, could be considered as redundant.
 However, we still indicate $a_0$ in some of our formulas for clarity.)